 Conclusion

-While it’s true that AI art may pose a threat to some airbrush artists’ careers, it mostly has the potential to expand them.
-A new generation of airbrush artists is already embracing AI art and making use of its tools and techniques in their own work.
+While it’s true that AI art may pose a threat to some artists’ careers, it mostly has the potential to expand them.
+A new generation of artists, especially the photorealists, is already embracing AI art and making use of its tools and techniques in their own work.
 If we look at the history of art and creativity, we can see that this isn’t anything new—from surrealism and conceptualism in the 20th century to pop art in the 1950s, many movements have challenged our understanding of what constitutes ‘art’ through innovative approaches such as collage or appropriation.
 Each time there has been a shift like this one, humans have found a way to adapt their skillsets so they could continue creating great works without fear of being replaced by machines.
 Contemporary airbrush artists will do the same.

 Ryan Barkley